scalar-labs/scalardb/docs/api-guide.md

       try {
         tx = transactionManager.begin();
       } catch (TransactionNotFoundException e) {
-        // If beginning a transaction failed, but it's retryable, so you can retry the transaction continue;
+        // if the transaction fails to begin due to transient faults.
+You can retry the transaction continue;
       } catch (TransactionException e) {
         // If beginning a transaction failed, it indicates some failure happens during the